uhufor/inspector/README.md

 **UI Inspector** is a debugging overlay library for Android that allows developers to visually inspect layout elements during development.

+This app is inspired by the UI inspection (measurement) function of the now defunct **Window VQA** app.

 It is intended for **debug builds only**, and a corresponding **no-op module** ensures no overhead or code inclusion in release builds.